Question: What are the wireless speeds of 802.11a, 802.11b, 802.11g, 802.11n, 802.11ac and 802.11ax wireless standards?

-When we talk about wireless speed, it’s more accurate to describe it as throughput, means the amount of data sent/received in certain time period, such as Megabits per second (Mbps) or Gigabits per second (Gbps).
+When we talk about wireless speed, it’s more accurate to describe it as bandwidth, means the theoretical maximum amount of data sent/received in certain time period, such as Megabits per second (Mbps) or Gigabits per second (Gbps).
 However, you can still call it as speed if you like (easier to understand).

 - The bandwidth of 802.11a standard is 54Mbps and it works in 5GHz band only.
 This higher frequency use as compared to 802.11b shortens the range of 802.11a networks.
 The higher frequency also means 802.11a signals have more difficulty to penetrate walls and other obstructions, but the beauty is that the wireless device is able to transfer more data in less time on 5 GHz wireless network as compared with 2.4 GHz network.